sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/traffic_sign.md

 ![Accuracy_of_different_datasets_of_Model_1_TS.png](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/Accuracy_of_different_datasets_of_Model_1_TS.png)

+<br/>Table with training results is shown on the figure below.

 | Dataset | Training Accuracy | Validation Accuracy |
 | --- | --- | --- |
 | data2 | `0.977` | `0.881` |